kubevirt/user-guide/docs/operations/api_validation.md

 however verify that the contents of that object make sense.

-With OpenAPIv3 validation alone, users can easily make simple mistakes (like not referencing a volume’s name correctly with a disk) and the cluster will still accept the object.
+With OpenAPIv3 validation alone, users can easily make simple mistakes (like not referencing a volume's name correctly with a disk) and the cluster will still accept the object.
 However, the VirtualMachineInstance will of course not start if these errors in the API exist.
-Ideally we’d like to catch configuration issues as early as possible and not allow an object to even be posted to the cluster if we can detect there’s a problem with the object’s Spec.
+Ideally we'd like to catch configuration issues as early as possible and not allow an object to even be posted to the cluster if we can detect there's a problem with the object's Spec.

 In order to perform this advanced validation, KubeVirt implements its own admission controller which is registered with kubernetes as an